terri-yaki/ootd-generator/README.md

   - Snackbar notifications on dismissal.

 - **Cross-Platform**
-  - Runs on Desktop, will release app on Android and iOS soon.
+  - Runs on Desktop and Androids, will release app on iOS soon.
   - Desktop window size is configurable (using the `window_size` package).

 ## Installation